 Teachers are not available prior to school except by prior appointment.
-Teachers are either on duty, in staff devotions or preparing for their day.
-If a parent wishes, they may escort their child to the classroom when the bell rings at 7:55.
-Otherwise, students shall wait for their teacher outside the classroom door.
+Teachers are either on duty, in staff devotions, or preparing for their day.
 No children are to be in the hallways without specific adult supervision.
-No supervision is provided for children before 7:45 a.m. and after 4:15 p.m. therefore, every effort should be made to not have your children at school outside of that time frame.
+No supervision is provided for children before 7:40 a.m. and after 4:15 p.m. therefore, every effort should be made to not have your children at school outside of that time frame.
 Please do not drop your students at the school without assuring that it is unlocked.